ultraio/metadata-tool/README.md

 Note that the environments and base URIs in the config file shown above are just examples, and you should replace them with the actual environment(s) for your use-case.

 **Note**: If you do not provide a config file, the tool will prompt you to enter a base URI.

+Additional option `preserveNewLineCharacters` will ensure that the `\n` characters in the descriptions will remain unchanged in the output JSON file.
+Otherwise, they will be escaped twice as `\\n`.

 ---